-- figures in this report reflect the increased business as a result of the above merger.
-The 2016 figures are as stated in last year's SFCR. - Brexit the vote by the UK public to opt out of the EU will have a material impact on the way the Company operates with respect to its licences, business mix allocation and strategic focus in the future.
+- Brexit the vote by the UK public to opt out of the EU will have a material impact on the way the Company operates with respect to its licences, business mix allocation and strategic focus in the future. - The Company is to reduce its quota share with its Group counterparty across most lines of business from 85% to 50% with effect from 01 January 2019.
+This has a resultant impact on the 2018 non-life SCR.